shariq1989/cookbook/content/recipe/Orange_Chicken.md

 #### Where does orange chicken originate?

 Orange chicken is famous in the United States, thanks in large part to Panda Express.
-The orange chicken dish includes flavors inspired by cooking in the Hunan Province in China, but it is very much a Chinese-American dish.
+Orange chicken includes flavors inspired by cooking in the Hunan Province in China, but the orange chicken we know in the U.S. is Chinese-American.

 #### What main ingredients are needed for this meal?